 There are many interior design and architecture blogs that feature new and beautiful projects, products, art and design inspiration, both Australian and international.
-This blog aims to be something different.
-A place to discuss the process and practice of interior design and interior architecture.
+This blog has always aimed to be something different.
 Over the years I have been writing this blog, the common thread of these posts is the practice and future of work – both as a place and the processes of working within the AEC industry – and the impacts of technology upon both.

 About Ceilidh Higgins

-Ceilidh is also active within both the green building and the BIM communities.
-Ceilidh was an early adopter of Revit for interior design and is a well known presenter at BiLT (formerly RTC).
-You might also know her alter ego “Stu BIMinions”.
-In 2017 she joined the BILT ANZ organizing committee after many years as regular speaker at RTC both in Australia and internationally.
+Ceilidh is active within both the green building and digital technology communities.
+As an early adopter of Revit for interior design, Ceilidh has become a well know speaker both in Australian and internationally presenting on technology and design.
+In 2017 she joined the BILT ANZ organizing committee after many years as regular speaker at BILT both in Australia and internationally.
 In recent years, Ceilidh’s presentations have focused on the future of work -combining her knowledge of work as a place with speculating on the impacts of technology on processes of working within the AEC industry.

-As well as writing this blog, Ceilidh has been commissioned to write articles for the Association of Consulting Architects Australia and Parlour as well as contributing to the World Economic Forum’s Future of Construction.
-She is also available for interview or comment on any of the topics covered in this blog.
+As well as writing this blog, Ceilidh has been commissioned to write articles for the Association of Consulting Architects Australia, Parlour and Workplace Insight as well as contributing to the World Economic Forum’s Future of Construction.
+She is available for interview or comment on any of the topics covered in this blog.

 Visit Ceilidh on Linkedin or Behance to find out more about her work and see her project portfolio.